wildblueguy/initramfs-tools-network-hook/README.md

 VLAN="eth0:221 eth0:222"
 ```
 # Add Bond Interface
-Add the following Line to your `/etc/initramfs-tools/initramfs.conf` or in a file in `/etc/initramfs-tools/conf.d/*.conf` to enslave eth0 and eth1 to bond0 and eth2 and eth3 to bond1.
+Add the following Line to a file in `/etc/initramfs-tools/conf.d/*.conf`, e.g. `/etc/initramfs-tools/conf.d/bond.conf`, to enslave eth0 and eth1 to bond0 and eth2 and eth3 to bond1.
 ```
 BOND="bond0:eth0,eth1 bond1:eth2,eth3"
 ```